lance36/LabAnsible/README.md

    - Create & Mount 2 NFS volumes on 3 hosts
    - Create & Mount NFS volumes & iSCSI LUNs on 3 hosts
    - Create, Mounts & Mirrors 2 NFS volumes
-3. Use Ansible as a Kubernetes App
+3. Use Ansible as a Kubernetes App with a PVC to host these playbooks
+   - Create & Mount 2 NFS volumes on 3 hosts
+   - Create & Mount NFS volumes & iSCSI LUNs on 3 hosts
+   - Create, Mounts & Mirrors 2 NFS volumes